Wassmap: Wasserstein Isometric Mapping for Image Manifold Learning: Introduction

 \subsection{Main results}

 We briefly summarize our main results here.
 For some definitions and background on optimal transport and Wasserstein distance, see \cref{SEC:OTP}.
-We propose a variant of ISOMAP called Wassmap which uses Wasserstein distances instead of Euclidean distances.
-In this work, we treat the case when the graph geodesic computation is excluded.
-This algorithm and the assumption that images correspond to elements of $\mathbb{W}_2$ are used to explore settings in which image manifold parametrizations can be exactly recovered up to rigid transformation by our algorithm.
-Our first result is the following.
+We propose a variant of Isomap called Wassmap which uses Wasserstein distances instead of Euclidean distances.
+For theory in this work, we treat the case when the graph geodesic computation is excluded, which is a Wasserstein distance based Multidimensional Scaling algorithm; however in experiments we illustrate the behavior of our algorithm with and without the graph geodesic step.
+This algorithm and the assumption that images correspond to elements of $\mathbb{W}_p$ are used to explore settings in which image manifold parametrizations can be exactly recovered up to rigid transformation by our algorithm.
+The main results of this paper are the following (here we state things informally, and rigorous theorems follow in later sections). \begin{itemize} \item Given discrete samples from a smooth submanifold of $\mathbb{W}_p$ that is isometric to Euclidean space, the Functional Wassmap Algorithm (\cref{ALG:Wassmap}) yields an isometric embedding and recovers the parameter set governing the manifold up to rigid transformation. \item For manifolds generated by translates or dilations of a fixed absolutely continuous measure, Functional Wassmap (\cref{ALG:Wassmap}) recovers the translation set or a scaled version of the dilation set up to rigid transformation.
+This result holds for general $p$ for translations, $p=2$ for anisotropic dilations, and general $p$ for isotropic dilations. \item For submanifolds of $\mathbb{W}_p$ generated by ``nice" parametrized sets of diffeomorphisms acting on a generating measure, the Wasserstein distances between pairs of measures are the same whether the measure is discrete or absolutely continuous. \end{itemize}